issacdowling/selfhostedsmarthomeguide/README.md

 Remember to save and retrain Rhasspy once done.
 Now, you should be able to ask for a quick one second timer, then while the audio is looping, ask it to stop.
 Once the current loop is over, it will finish.

 ### Some notes about the audio
 Due to it finishing the current audio loop, I suggest having a simple <5 second sound.
 Anything long will take a very long time to stop after you ask it to.
 It's not ideal, but it works, and even this solution took me hours to figure out.
+I just used the android 12 timer sound.

 ## The weather
 What if I want it to tell me the weather?